Raleigh Wrongful and Accidental Death Lawyers

 Types of Injuries Involved in Wrongful Death Accidents in Raleigh, NC

 Wrongful death accidents can be sudden or be the conclusion of months or even years of medical treatment and suffering.
+The estate of a deceased party can still bring claims for the pain and suffering experienced by the deceased person before their death (known as a “survival action”).
 Some of the most common types of injuries our Raleigh wrongful death attorneys and injury lawyers see in their cases are:

 • Back and spine injuries